 Norway has appointed a new gaming regulatory chief, just as the country prepares to go to war with unauthorized online gambling sites.

-Last week, the Lotteri-og Stiftelsestilsynet (Norwegian Gaming Authority) appointed Gunn Merete Paulset as its new general director.
-Paulset (pictured) was an eight-year NGA veteran before leaving in 2015, but has now returned to replace Atle Hamar, who left to head up the Ministry of Climate and the Environment.
+Last week, the Lotteri-og Stiftelsestilsynet (Norwegian Gaming Authority) appointed Gunn Merete Paulsen as its new general director.
+Paulsen (pictured) was an eight-year NGA veteran before leaving in 2015, but has now returned to replace Atle Hamar, who left to head up the Ministry of Climate and the Environment.

 Earlier this month, Norway’s government submitted the text (in Norwegian) of its “regulations concerning the prohibition of the processing of payments for gambling without a Norwegian license” to the European Commission for approval.
 The EC’s mandatory standstill period extends to September 5, and Norway hopes to impose the new rules by January 1, 2019.

 Norwegian banks are already prohibited from directly processing payments on behalf of international gambling sites but the new rules make it clear that they are also forbidden from handling “payment transactions to and from companies that carry out payment transactions on behalf of gambling companies.”

 In April 2017, the NGA flagged seven companies it accused of processing over $256m worth of online gambling payments for international operators in a single year.
 In December, the NGA found that at least two of these companies – Trustly and Entercash – had managed to continue their Norwegian operations simply by changing their account numbers.

 As a result, the NGA wants the authority to compel banks to block transactions by the name of the company, rather than be forced to file new blocking demands every time a processor changes account numbers.